RV Travel Newsletter Issue 864 - RV Travel

 Desperate RVer with lemon RV gets rescued by TV consumer reporter

 This video from a Boston TV station illustrates everything we talk about here on RVtravel.com — too many defective RVs rolling out of factories and the runaround their owners often get when trying to get them fixed.
-Watch this woman’s story, about her lemon RV and the battle she had trying to get it fixed.
+Watch this woman’s story about her lemon RV and the battle she had trying to get it fixed.
 Read more and watch the video.

 Bear leads police, CHP and sheriff deputies on slow-speed chase